-Purchase your contacts via our online store at any time that works for you!
+Purchase your contacts, dry eye products and Alumier MD skincare via our online store at any time that works for you!

 Good vision plays a vital role in a child’s development.
 Parents and caregivers need to ensure that their child’s eyes are healthy and working correctly.

 To help safeguard your child’s sight, make sure they receive regular comprehensive eye exams at least once per year.

 When was your child’s last eye exam?

 The Canadian Association of Optometrists recommends that children undergo their first eye exam between the ages of 6 and 9 months, while preschool-aged children should have at least one eye exam between 2 and 5 years old.

 School-aged children (between the ages of 6 and 19) should see their optometrist at least every year.
 However, depending on your child’s unique visual needs, your optometrist may suggest that they visit more frequently.

 All eyes are different, and each can have its own set of issues that can affect your child’s vision.
 During their developmental years, some of the most common eye issues your child may face could include: